googleforgames/open-match-docs/site/content/en/docs/Getting Started/_index.md

 Here are the components external to core Open Match that are implemented as a part of the demo:

 * **Match Function(MMF)**: The core matchmaking logic implemented as a service.
 It is invoked by Open Match to generate matches.
 It takes lists of tickets (which meet certain constraints) as input and returns any number of matches.
 For this basic demo, the Match Function simply pairs any two players into a Match.
-* **Director**: A component that requests Open Match for matches and then sets assignments on the Tickets in the matches found.
+* **Director**: A component that requests Open Match for matches and then sets Assignments on the Tickets in the matches found.

 Here is a sequence diagram of Open Match matching two players.